aiscend-research/smallholder-irrigation-dataset/src/features/README.md

 -  `date` is the date of the image (format `YYYY.MM.DD`)
 -  `labeler` is the labeler's initials

+`create_label_band.py` assumes that all the features have been downloaded to the data root, at `features_v2`.
+This is necessary as it uses the downloaded features to ensure geospatial alignment between features and labels.

 To run this script, navigate to the `src` directory and run

 ```{bash}